A warm bath.

 Mickelson thought long and hard, before replying:

-The next time you see the 5-time major champion standing over an important putt, you’ll know what’s in his head.
+The next time you see the five-time major champion standing over an important putt, you’ll know what’s in his head.

 You can feel nervous for a number of reasons before and during a presentation.